7 Tips to Naturally Activate an Underactive Thyroid

 Adding spicy spices, especially ginger and cayenne pepper, to our food can also be very beneficial.

 You can begin by adding very small amounts of these spices stews or infusions, to make your stomach become accustomed to them.
 After this, you can progressively increase the dose of hot spices.

 They will help activate your thyroid gland, lose weight and get warmer more easily.

 7. Be aware of your throat

 The thyroid is located in the center of the neck, in the throat, and is a part of the body related to the voice.
-In fact, from an emotional perspective, it relates to our ability to express what we feel.
+In fact, from an emotional perspective, it relates to your ability to express what you feel.

-To regulate the thyroid you can perform a relaxation or meditation exercise by vocalizing the vowel “e”, linked to the throat chakra, while you imagine a circle of light turning in a clockwise direction in your neck.
+To regulate your thyroid, you can perform a relaxation or meditation exercise by vocalizing the vowel “e”, linked to the throat chakra, while you imagine a circle of light turning in a clockwise direction in your neck.